 - 16. The Union Council may form and delegate powers to sub-committees of the Union Council.
-Such powers should be set out in the sub-committee's Standing Orders, amendable by Union Council only, and may not include powers requiring a two-thirds majority resolution. - 17.
-Sub-Committees of the Union Council may not create policy that binds the whole Union, for that power is reserved only for the Union Council (and by extension the Board of Trustees). - 18.
-A sub-committee of the Union Council must have Standing Orders, approved by the-Union Council, that explicitly state its voting membership. - 19.
-The sub-committees of the Union Council shall beinclude: - 19.1.
-The Clubs, Societies & Projects Board - 19.2.
-The Education & Representation Board - 19.3.
-The Community & Welfare Board - 19.4.
-The Services & Sustainability Board - 19.5.
+Such powers should be set out in the sub-committee's Standing Orders, amendable by Union Council only, and may not include powers requiring a two-thirds majority resolution.

+- 17. Sub-Committees of the Union Council may not create policy that binds the whole Union, for that power is reserved only for the Union Council (and by extension the Board of Trustees).

+- 18. A sub-committee of the Union Council must have Standing Orders, approved by the Union Council, that explicitly state its voting membership.

+- 19. The sub-committees of the Union Council shall be:

+- 19.1.
+The Societies & Projects Board

+- 19.2.
+The Sports Hub Exec

+- 19.3.
+The Education & Representation Board

+- 19.4.
+The Community & Welfare Board

+- 19.5.
+The Services & Sustainability Board

+- 19.6.
 The Governance & Identity Board